fsharp/fslang-design/preview/FS-1068-open-static-classes.md

 ### Background: name resolution in the context of a type

-Type-directed member resolution in F# prefers properties over methods.
-Section 14.1.5 states:
+Type-directed member in section 14.1.5 states:

 > Name Resolution for Members is a sub-procedure used to resolve `.member-ident[.rest]` to a member, in the context of a particular type `type`.
 > ...